-- have a student(s) added or removed from the EOY roster that will determine the student growth score.
+- have a student(s) added or removed from the EOY roster used to determine the student growth score.
+The request must be due to unique circumstances regarding the instruction of that student.
 These appeals will occur in June after EOY rosters have been sent to teachers. - Ask for the final TIA score to be reviewed and possible recalculation.
 Designation notification and TIA score will be delivered to teachers in the fall following data collection.
 If a teacher believes the TIA score and/or designation is incorrect they will be given an opportunity to appeal prior to data submission to Texas Tech in November.